chen-bioinfo/DualMPNN/README.md

 # Setup
 ## 1. Setup Environment
+a.
 You need to install foldseek implement locally and put it in foldseek diretory.

+b.
+Install the conda environment by this command: